matteopilz/OpenMS-website/content/en/case-studies/deeplabcut-dnn.md

 [scikit-image](https://scikit-image.org) and
 [Tensorflow](https://www.tensorflow.org).

-The following features of NumPy played a key role in addressing the image processing, combinatorics requirements and need for fast computation in DeepLabCut pose estimation algorithms:
+The following features of openms played a key role in addressing the image processing, combinatorics requirements and need for fast computation in DeepLabCut pose estimation algorithms: